 Hello Pythoneers and welcome in this article, we will cover cv2 boundingrect.
 Along with that, we will also look at its syntax for an overall better understanding.
 Then we will see the application of all the theory part through a couple of examples.
 We have covered different cv2 functions such as imshow and normalize.
 Before moving ahead with all those examples and other things, let us briefly overview the process.

 cv2 boundingrect() is a function used to create an approximate rectangle along with the image.
 This function’s primary use is to highlight the area of interest after obtaining the image’s outer shape.
+With proper markings, the users can easily highlight the desired aspect in an image.

 How to use cv2 boundingrect in Python